msbxii/home/README.markdown

 A git repository will be created in `~/$HOME_CONFIG_REPO`, which defaults to .home_config_repo in the script, but will use an existing value if you happen to set it before running the script.
+You can set this location with

+	export HOME_CONFIG_REPO=path/to/foo

 The script then symlinks all the dotfiles in that repository into your home directory.
 If you have existing config files, this operation will fail until